iding-ir/typescript-windows/README.md

 ## Intro

-Typescript draggable and resizable windows.
+Typescript React components for draggable and resizable windows.

 ## Demo